radixmo/thunderstrap/README.md

 `$ gulp watch`

+OR

-Or, to run with Browser-Sync:
+- To work and view changes with Browser-Sync:

 - First change the browser-sync options to reflect your environment in the file `/gulpfile.js` in the beginning of the file:
 ```javascript